CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/context/cst_mux/cst-mux_requirements.md

 **HLR‑CST‑MUX‑017**
 The testbench SHALL verify that USP includes all aligned signals and flags.

+**HLR‑CST‑MUX‑035 — USP Inclusion of New Context Creation Signal** The testbench SHALL verify that the USP includes the new_context_required flag exactly as emitted by CST‑MS, and SHALL ensure that this flag is indexed and ordered deterministically with other USP fields

 **HLR‑CST‑MUX‑018**
 The testbench SHALL verify that USP is replay‑safe.